santarini/vba/excel/README.md

 * QueryTables.bas
   * creates a temp page, creates a new query table on the temp page based off a specificed URL
 * clubSearch.bas
+ * this looks for a cells containing a phrase and shifts them to the right
 * createTable.bas
+ * this turns a column of data  into a table using a target phrase
 * moveYN.bas
+ * formats a row a cell contains the word "yes" or "no"
 * rename.bas
   * a loop that renames local files
 * ynSearchLoop.bas
-  * i wrote this to format data copied from website back into a table-esque format
+  * runs through a column looking for "yes" or "no", for every true instance it creates a row beneath and inserts a target phrase